wistia/wistia-open-docs/_posts/pardot.md

 1. Open the video's page in your Wistia account.
 2. Click on the Video Actions menu, and choose Embed & Share.
 3. On the Link In Email Campaign tab, select Pardot as your email provider.
-4. Adjust the thumbnail image size, Choose where you want people to watch the video.
-It can be the video's page in your account, or anywhere you have it embedded.
+4. Adjust the thumbnail image size and choose the URL where you want people to watch the video.
+It can be the video's page in your Wistia account, or anywhere you have it embedded.
 5. Copy the Email Merge Tag from Wistia and paste it into your email in Pardot.
 6. Profit!